ONSdigital/dp-ftb-client-go/pocs/ftb-observation-api-poc/README.md

 # FTB Observation API POC

 POC app demoing integration of FTB queries into the observation API.
-The app uses the URL structures as the real observation api but internally it queries FTB in instead of Neo4j/Neptune.
+The app uses the same URL structure as the real observation api but internally it queries FTB directly in instead of Neo4j/Neptune.
 Returns the query result in the observation API response structure.

 ## Config